Hack-My-Life/crypto-currency-analysis/README.md

 Acknoweldgements
 ================
-Special thanks goes out to the Programming4Finance YouTube channel for their [tutorial](https://www.youtube.com/watch?v=_T0l015ecK4) on creating Monte Carlo Simulations in.
+Special thanks goes out to the Programming4Finance YouTube channel for their [tutorial](https://www.youtube.com/watch?v=_T0l015ecK4) on creating Monte Carlo Simulations in Python.